 Reality test: what problem does the law address, what evidence supports it, and what enforcement capacity exists?

-Reciprocity test: would the law seem fair and understandable if you were regulated by it or outnumbered under it?
+Reciprocity test: would the law seem fair and understandable if you were regulated by it or outnumbered under it, and would the same process seem legitimate in a rival majority's hands?

 Authority test: what body may enact this law, and what limits bind its power?